 Pay Any Remaining Tuition, Fees, and Other Charges on Your Student Account

-You will not be able to re-register at the University or request an official transcript if any unpaid past due charges remain on your account.
+You will not be able to re-register at the University if any unpaid past due charges remain on your account.
 Past due accounts may be referred to a collection agency and/or result in legal action.
 To find out more about payments and billing please visit the University Bursar website.

 Complete Student Loan Exit Counseling

 If you have any outstanding student loans, you must complete exit counseling when you leave school or drop below half-time enrollment.
 The purpose of exit counseling is to ensure you understand your student loan obligations and are prepared for repayment.